ymuwakki/alfresco_sample_server_side_scripts/README.md

 2. move documents from a regular site to the Records Management (RM) site into a folder plan auto-creating folders
 3. to move documents from a WIP work-in-progress folder to a Published folder auto-creating folders etc.

+Each folder has similar code but for a different use case